AnD-startup/dev.to/docs/frontend/webpacker.md

 # Webpacker

-DEV has two Javascript codebases.
+LetsBuild.gg has two Javascript codebases.

 One contains plain Javascript, you can read about it [in its own guide](/frontend/plain-js).